kolomanschaft/updatejunkie/README.md

 # Willhaben

-Willhaben is a platform independent web crawler for article-based websites.
+Willhaben is a simple, platform independent crawler for article-based websites.
 It started out as an observer for the advertising-platform [willhaben.at].
 But by adding *profiles* one can observe all kinds of article-based websites.
 The following list shows an overview of the profiles that are currently supported:

 * Willhaben: willhaben.at is an advertising service in Austria
 * DoodleComments: Observes the comments section of Doodle schedule pages